ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - neovim supports https://neovim.io/doc/user/editorconfig.html .editorconfig files
     - disable with `vim.g.editorconfig = false` in init file

+## EXITING / QUITTING / WRITING
+- :w - write (save) the file, but don't exit
+- :w !sudo tee % - write out the current file using sudo
+- :wq or :x or ZZ - write (save) and quit
+- :q - quit (fails if there are unsaved changes)
+- :q! or ZQ - quit and throw away unsaved changes
+- :wqa - write (save) and quit on all tabs
+- ZZ - same as :wq
+- :tabc - tabclose, close tab with all windows in it
+- :tabonly - close all other tabs
+- :1quit - quit win 1
+- :9quit quit win 9
+- :-quit :+quit   - quit prev/next win

 ## DIAGNOSTICS / INTROSPECT / DEFINITIONS
 - `:version`  - get version and features compiled
 - `:scriptnames` shows all scripts that were run, including plugin's scripts